 What’s the first thing you think of doing when you burn your hand on the stove?
 Run it under cold water.

-The same goes for sunburns, so saturate a clothe in cold water for small areas or jump into an icy shower if your whole body feels like it’s on fire.
+The same goes for sunburns, so saturate a cloth in cold water for small areas or jump into an icy shower if your whole body feels like it’s on fire.

 You probably don’t need to be told how good vitamin E is for your skin, so slather it onto a burn to help speed up healing (although not as fast as my aftersun lotion below).